daatanasov/Systems-For-Parallel-Processing-Final-Project/README.md

 * if you want to provide **command line arguments** then you should uncomment the call to the function **initialize_variables** before executing the program.
 After that provide some **command line arguments**
     * you are not obliged to provide all of the described **command line arguments** as long as you keep some hardcoded value for each unset argument
-    * you should provide all **command line arguments** in case you don't have any harcoded values
+    * you should provide all **command line arguments** in case you don't have any hardcoded values
 * if you don't want to provide any **command line arguments** then don't uncomment the function **initialize_variables**
     * you can use the hardcoded values or change them as you like